Vir Singh Deo

-Vir Singh Deo, also known as Bir Singh Dev, was a Bundela Rajput chief and the ruler of the kingdom of Orchha.
-He was a vassal of the Mughal Empire. and ruled between 1605 and either 1626 or 1627.
+Raja Vir Singh Ju Deo, also known as Bir Singh Dev, was a Bundela Rajput chief and the ruler of the kingdom of Orchha in the historic Bundelkhand region of modern Madhya Pradesh.
+He was a vassal of the imperial Mughal Empire and ruled from 1605 until either 1626 or 1627.

-Vir Singh Deo assassinated Abul Fazl who was returning from Deccan in a plot contrived by the Mughal Prince Salim.
+Vir Singh Deo assassinated the Mughal chronicler and court historian Abul Fazl who was returning from Deccan in a plot contrived by the Mughal Prince Salim later Jahangir.
+He is also credited to have built the Jhansi Fort.